oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### For example, in console.log(isUnique("hello")), the function returns false because the string "hello" has duplicate characters.

+#
+# Edge cases to consider:
+* Input string with special characters, numbers, and symbols, to see how the function handles these characters.
+* Input string with an empty string, to see if the function returns an ppropriate result.
+ Input string with multiple spaces, to see if the function handles multiple spaces correctly.

+#
 # Problem 5: Array Sorting

 # Write an algorithm that sorts an array without using the sort() method.
 There are many different sorting algorithms — take the time to read about the following: